duneroadrunner/SaferCPlusPlus/index.md

 The library was designed to help reduce or eliminate the potential for invalid memory accesses and data races in general C++ code.
 The general strategy is simply to substitute potentially unsafe C++ elements with compatible safe replacements from the library.
 The library does not impose any particular paradigm or code structure.
 (Though more modern coding styles that de-emphasize explicit use of iterators may result in better performance.)

-When a completed static safety enforcer (like the lifetime checker or [scpptool](https://github.com/duneroadrunner/scpptool)) is/becomes available, some of the most used elements of the library (namely the "scope" pointer elements) may be rendered largely redundant.
-At such time, code using the pointer/reference types in this library should, unlike "regular" C++ code, already be compliant with the restrictions that will be imposed by such a completed static safety enforcer.
+When using a static safety enforcer (like the [scpptool](https://github.com/duneroadrunner/scpptool) and/or the Core Guidelines lifetime checker, when completed), some of the most used elements of the library (namely the "scope" pointer elements) may be rendered largely redundant.
+Code using the pointer/reference types in this library should, unlike "regular" C++ code, already be compliant with the restrictions that will be imposed by such a completed static safety enforcer.
 So you can think of the use of this library as a method of "future-proofing" your code for a time when it may become standard practice to automatically reject C++ code that isn't approved by a static safety enforcer.

 While using the library can incur a modest performance penalty, because the library elements are largely compatible with their native counterparts, they can be easily "disabled" (automatically replaced with their native counterparts) with a compile-time directive, allowing them, for example, to be used to help catch bugs in debug/test/beta builds while incurring no overhead in release builds.